joagre/anond/README.md

-The routing protocol provides authentication for route announcement messages and ensures network topology opaqueness, i.e. routing information is distributed throughout the nodes and can not be gathered into a network topology (expect in experimental mode).
+The routing protocol provides authentication for route announcement messages and ensures network topology opaqueness, i.e. routing information is distributed throughout the nodes and can not be gathered into a network topology (except in experimental mode).
 The authentication also ensures that malicious nodes can not arbitrarily reduce the path cost value carried in anonymous route announcement messages for the purpose of negatively influencing routing efficiency